Contact three-manifolds with exactly two simple Reeb orbits: Introduction

 \subsection{Pseudorotations}

 The contact forms studied here are analogous to ``pseudorotations'', defined in various ways as maps in some class with the minimum number of periodic orbits.
 For example, in \cite{gg} a {\em Hamiltonian pseudorotation\/} of $\C P^n$ is defined to be a Hamiltonian symplectomorphism of $\C P^n$ with $n+1$ fixed points and no other periodic points (see e.g.\ \cite{cgg,ls,shelukhin} for generalizations to other symplectic manifolds).
-More classically, a pseudorotation of the closed disk is defined to be an area-preserving homeomorphism of the closed disk with one fixed point and no other periodic points; see e.g.\ \cite{barneyannals,fayad_katok}.
+More classically, we consider here pseudorotations of the open or closed disk defined as area-preserving homeomorphisms with one fixed point and no other periodic points; see e.g.\ \cite{barneyannals,fayad_katok}.

 In fact, there is a direct connection between the contact forms considered in this paper and pseudorotations of the closed disk.
-Recall that a {\em disk-like global surface of section} for the Reeb flow is an immersed disk, with boundary on a Reeb orbit, embedded and transverse to the flow in the interior, such that every flow line hits the disk both forwards and backwards in time.
+Recall that given a closed three-manifold $Y$ with a contact form $\lambda$, a {\em disk-like global surface of section} for the Reeb flow is an immersed disk, with boundary on a Reeb orbit, embedded and transverse to the Reeb flow in the interior, such that the Reeb flow starting at any point in $Y$ hits the disk both forwards and backwards in time.

 \begin{corollary} Let $Y$ be a closed three-manifold, and let $\lambda$ be a contact form on $Y$ with exactly two simple Reeb orbits.
-Then both orbits bound disk-like global surfaces of section. \end{corollary}
+Then both orbits bound disk-like global surfaces of section whose associated return maps define smooth pseudorotations of the open disk. \end{corollary}

 \begin{proof} By Theorem~\ref{thm:nondeg}, Corollary~\ref{cor:lensspace} and Theorem~\ref{thm:dynamics}, $Y$ is a lens space and $\lambda$ is nondegenerate and dynamically convex.
 As explained in Remark~\ref{rmk:knottype}, both orbits are $p$-unknotted, with self-linking number $-1/p$.
 Hence, the result follows from \cite[Thm.
 1.12]{HLS}. \end{proof}